aztfmod/rovergo/readme.md

 ## Implemented

 - Shape of commands & sub-commands and CLI structure
-- `rover launchpad fetch` - Implements the existing `--clone` option
+- `launchpad fetch` - Implements the existing `--clone` option
-- `rover config auth` - To configure which Azure credentials to use
+- `launchpad run` - To deploy a launchpad
+  - Actions init, plan and deploy implemented and working
+  - Handling of state initialization and upload
+  - Handling of locating remote state from level and CAF environment
+- `launchpad ci <task>` - To run any tasks defined in the ci_tasks directory
 - Config file support, currently `.rover.yaml` is used and looked for in $HOME or cwd
-- Minimal implementation of Terraform init / plan / apply
-- Authentication into Terraform and Azure API SDK
-  - Service Principal with secret or cert - if configured
-  - Managed Identity - if configured
-  - Azure CLI - default if above not configured
-- Calling Azure API to make calls e.g. get storage account
+- Calling Azure APIs to make calls e.g. get storage account, upload blobs
 - Goreleaser, GitHub Actions, linting, makefile

 ```text